 This most recent limit adjustment fits the traditional pattern of previous years, with the IRS announcing HSA limits in early May for the following tax year and generally leaving those limits unchanged throughout the tax year.

-Early this year, however, that pattern was interrupted when the IRS announced that it had reduced the 2018 maximum family contribution limit to an HSA from $6,900 to $6,850.
+Early this year, however, that pattern was interrupted when the IRS announced that it had reduced the 2018 maximum family HSA contribution limit from $6,900 to $6,850.
 (Individual contribution limits weren’t impacted at the time.)

 That unprecedented event was a result of a provision in H.R.
 1 (“Tax Reform”) that changed the way that inflation-related increases are calculated from the “Consumer Price Index” (CPI) to a new factor known as “chained CPI.”